obinnaonyema/scrape_zillow_properties/readme.md

 # Challenges and Future Enhancements

-1. Use Azure key vault to manage credentials--done
-2. Design a strategy to handle duplicates when data is pulled in subsequent days
+1. Design a strategy to handle duplicates when data is pulled in subsequent days
-3. Enable automated deployment
+2. Enable automated deployment
-4. Deploy to Azure Data Factory with permissions granted to ADF
-5. Mount storage to databricks